fontforge/fontforge.github.io/en-US/documentation/developers.md

 ## Travis SSH keys

-Inside the tracis-scripts subdirectory you will see a encrypt-key.sh script which can be used to marshal and carve up an SSH key to setup Travis CI secure environment variables that allow the CI system to reconstitute the SSH key.
+Inside the travis-scripts subdirectory you will see a encrypt-key.sh script which can be used to marshal and carve up an SSH key to setup Travis CI secure environment variables that allow the CI system to reconstitute the SSH key.